• Skip to primary navigation

 Get Help Now

-However, if a physician fails to diagnose and treat maternal infections correctly, the doctor could be liable for damages.
+For example, if a physician fails to diagnose and treat maternal infections correctly, the doctor could be liable for damages.
 The infections can lead to the patient’s child developing brain damage and cerebral palsy.

-An experienced Albuquerque cerebral palsy can assist you in deciding if your child’s disorder could have been prevented if not for negligent medical mistakes at the hands of those with whom you trusted your child’s safety.
+An experienced Albuquerque cerebral palsy attorney can assist you in deciding if your child’s disorder could have been prevented if not for negligent medical mistakes at the hands of those with whom you trusted your child’s safety.

 A New Mexico family won a $73.2 million lawsuit in 2018.
 A jury determined that a doctor and medical center’s negligence led to a boy developing severe disabilities that have left him with limitations for life.[1]